uwetom/media-production-worksheets/week_14-VR-introduction/README.md

 There are a few important steps to building your project to a headset.
 The following video guides you through the process.
 If you have already switched your project to Android you do not need to do it again.

 [<img src="images/build_video_image.jpg">](https://uwe.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=405feefe-6503-4415-9c49-b2ff00f8a659)

+> [!IMPORTANT]
+> VIDEO CORRECTION - An update has fixed the platform selection, it will now show "meta Quest" correctly.

 ## 7. Challenge - Create a simple scene